JammerRaccoon/JammerRaccoon/README.md

 ***I'm usually almost all the time offtab, I sit and play when I have nothing going on at my slow office job!
 Don't be afraid to whisper me, I might be a bit slow to type back since I'm either AFK or working :P***

 Leave something on my StrawPage if you'd like! :D I read them!
-(Straw temp down for now.. leave something on guestbook for now ^-^)

 I'm 19!
 I don't feel comfortable talking to those under 18, so if I find out you're under that I'll block and unadd you!